voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 The rule accepts an optional configuration object:

-- `strictness` (`"conservative" | "balanced" | "aggressive"`, optional) – Controls how eagerly redundancy is inferred.
+- `strictness` (`"strict" | "moderate" | "permissive"`, optional)  Controls how broadly statements are considered eligible for redundancy.
-  - `"conservative"` – Only removes annotations when they are an exact structural duplicate of their containing scope (same story path and requirement IDs, no extras).
-Intended to minimize false positives.
+  - `"strict"`  Treats any non-branch statement as a candidate for redundancy once it is covered by a containing annotated scope.
+This is the most aggressive mode and is useful in codebases that want to push almost all traceability down to function/branch level only.
-  - `"balanced"` (default) – Treats annotations as redundant when they do not add any **new** requirements or stories beyond what is already declared on the nearest enclosing scope, allowing for minor formatting differences.
+  - `"moderate"` (default)  Focuses on obviously leaf-like statements: anything in `alwaysCovered` **plus** bare `ExpressionStatement` nodes (for example, simple calls or assignments) that are not themselves branches.
+This mode balances redundancy cleanup with readability.
-  - `"aggressive"` – Additionally flags cases where the inner annotation merely reorders or partially repeats the same requirement set, or where emphasis-only duplication (such as repeating a single requirement for emphasis) is considered redundant.
-Use with care in projects that rely heavily on local commentary.
+  - `"permissive"`  Only treats AST node types listed in `alwaysCovered` as candidates.
+Other statements are ignored even when they are technically covered by an enclosing scope, which is useful when you prefer more explicit, local annotations.
-- `allowEmphasisDuplication` (boolean, optional) – When `true`, allows a statement-level annotation that repeats a **single** requirement or story from its parent purely to emphasize a critical line or edge case (for example, a guard clause that deserves its own comment), even when it would otherwise be considered redundant under the current `strictness`.
-Defaults to `true`.
-Set to `false` if you prefer to remove all covered duplicates, including emphasis-style comments.
+- `allowEmphasisDuplication` (boolean, optional)  When `true`, allows a statement-level annotation that repeats a **single** fully-covered story/requirement pair from its parent scope purely for emphasis (for example, a guard clause with its own comment) and **does not** report it as redundant.
+When omitted or `false` (the default), even emphasis-only duplicates are treated as redundant when they add no new coverage.
-- `maxScopeDepth` (number, optional) – Limits how deep the rule will search for covering scopes when deciding whether an annotation is redundant.
-A depth of `1` (the default) considers only the nearest enclosing function/method or branch.
-Larger values allow walking further up nested scopes (e.g., inner blocks inside loops inside functions).
-Increasing this value can find more redundancy but may also make reasoning about coverage more subtle.
+- `maxScopeDepth` (number, optional)  Limits how far up the ancestor chain the rule searches for covering scopes when deciding whether a statements annotations are redundant.
+A value of `1` restricts checks to the immediate parent scope; larger values allow the rule to consider annotations on enclosing branches and functions further up the tree.
+The default is `3`, which is suitable for most common function and branch nesting patterns, but you can increase it (for example, to `4` or higher) in projects that use additional nested blocks inside annotated functions.
-- `alwaysCovered` (string[], optional) – A list of short annotation **aliases** or requirement patterns that your project treats as “implicitly covered” by higher-level documentation (for example, high-level safety or logging requirements that apply to an entire module).
-Any annotation whose requirement/story ID matches one of these entries is treated as redundant when it appears on simple leaf statements beneath the already-covered area, even if there is no local function-level annotation.
-Entries are compared as literal strings; pattern-like values (such as `"REQ-LOGGING-*"` or `"REQ-SAFETY"`) are project-specific conventions and are not treated as regular expressions by this rule.
+- `alwaysCovered` (string[], optional)  List of AST statement `node.type` strings that your project treats as "always covered" by their containing scope when that scope is annotated.
+By default, the rule treats `ReturnStatement` and `VariableDeclaration` as always-covered leaf statements.
+You can extend or override this list to tune which statement types are considered trivial enough to inherit coverage from their parent scopes.

 Behavior notes:

 - The rule only inspects comments that contain recognized traceability annotations (`@story`, `@req`, `@supports`) and are attached to simple statements (returns, expression statements, variable declarations, and similar leaf nodes).
 It intentionally does **not** attempt to de-duplicate annotations on functions, classes, or major branches, which remain the responsibility of the core rules.
+When a statement has multiple redundant traceability comments (for example, a small comment block that repeats both @story and @req lines), the rule reports a **single** diagnostic for that statement and, in fix mode, removes all of the redundant annotation comments associated with it in a single grouped fix.
 - Auto-fix removes only the redundant traceability lines (and any now-empty comment delimiters when safe) while preserving surrounding non-traceability text in the same comment where possible.
 - When no enclosing scope with compatible coverage is found within `maxScopeDepth`, the annotation is not considered redundant and is left unchanged.